-The following describes briefly the steps needed to set up a CLC Bioinformatics Database 4.7 with pointers to more detailed explanation of each step.
+The following describes briefly the steps needed to set up a CLC Bioinformatics Database 5.0 with pointers to more detailed explanation of each step.

 - 1. Download and run the server software installer file.
-When prompted during the installation process, choose to start the server (section 2.3). - Run the license download script distributed with the server software.
+When prompted during the installation process, choose to start the server (section 2.3). - 2.
+Run the license download script distributed with the server software.
 This script can be found in the installation area of the software. (section 2.7).
 The script will automatically download a license file and place it in the server installation directory under the folder called licenses. - 3.
 Restart the server (section 2.8). - 4.
 Ensure the necessary port is open for access by client software for the server.
 The default port is 7777 . - 5.
 Log into the server web administrative interface using a web browser using the username root and password default (section 3). - 6.
 Change the root password (section 4.1). - 7.
 Configure the authentication mechanism and optionally set up users and groups (section 4.2). - 8.
 Add data locations (section 3.2). - 9.
-From within the Workbench, download and install the Workbench Client plugin.
-This is needed for the Workbench to be able to contact the server (section 2.9). - 10.
-Check your server setup using the Check set-up link in the upper right corner as described in section 9.1.1. - 11.
-Your server should now be ready for use.
+Check your server setup using the Check set-up link in the upper right corner as described in section 9.1.1. - 10.
+Your server should now be ready for client software to connect to and use.